yohanlegars/Hand-Commands/BLOG.md

 Sampling images is made quick and easy, while the script is running, visual feedback is provided to help the user in the process.
 They directly see what the camera sees, as well as what sign they must be performing a gesture for.
 If the mode is set to timed, a decreasing timer is also shown, indicating when the next sample will be taken.

-[//]: # (TODO: SHORT GIF OF THE PROCESS HERE)

 ## Annotation process

 Sampling images is not the only part of the dataset creation process.
 If we want to be able to perform nice predictions, we also want the labels corresponding to our sampled images.
-For our task, the labels are the sign type [REFER TO SIGN TYPE SECTION HERE], and the location of the sign in the image.
+For our task, the labels are the sign type, and the location of the sign in the image.

 This is definitely the most time-consuming part of the dataset creation.
 Each image must be individually provided with its own label and coordinates for the sign.
 Nevertheless, it is possible to make the process efficient, to a reasonable extent.
 For this, we initially used the annotation program [labelImg](https://github.com/tzutalin/labelImg), which provides ample functionalities.
 However, building a dataset with multiple contributors requires an easy way to pool each team member's generated data and annotations in a common place.
 As a result, we ended up choosing an [online platform](https://roboflow.com/) to facilitate our work within the team.
 This is by no means required, and if you were to choose to work on your own on a custom dataset, we would recommend to use the labelImg program.